-UK ticket-holder claims £110M EuroMillions jackpot
+UK ticket-holder claims £110m EuroMillions jackpot

+Once the ticket has been validated by National Lottery operator Camelot and paid, the winner will then decide whether or not to go public.

+There will be no information on whether they are an individual or syndicate winner, or where the ticket was purchased, unless the ticket-holder decides to go public, Camelot said.

-Andy Carter, Camelot’s senior winners’ adviser at the National Lottery, said: “What a fabulous night for one UK ticket-holder who has scooped tonight’s amazing £110M EuroMillions jackpot!
+Andy Carter, senior winners’ adviser at The National Lottery, said: “This is absolutely incredible news and we’re delighted that we’ve received a claim.

-“Thanks to National Lottery players, more than £30M is generated every week for good causes across the country.

-“This supports everything from local projects making a difference where you live, to our nations’ athletes at the recent Commonwealth Games.”
+“Our focus is now on supporting the ticketholder through the process and helping them start to enjoy their truly life-changing win.”

+This is the fifth £100m-plus EuroMillions jackpot won in the UK this year, with the biggest-ever National Lottery win of £195m from the draw on 19 July claimed just a day later.
+The winner chose to remain anonymous.

+This was followed by Gloucestershire couple Joe and Jess Thwaite celebrating their £184m win from the draw on 10 May.

+Finally, one lucky UK ticketholder, who also chose to remain anonymous, scooped the £54m EuroMillions jackpot in the 10 June draw.

-Only 15 UK players have ever won a jackpot of more than £100 million, with the record-holders winning £195 million in July.
+Only 15 UK players have ever won a jackpot of more than £100m, with the record-holders winning £195m in July.

 Register for free to continue reading